rohan-deshpande/trux/docs/usage/optimism-vs-pessimism.md

 In contrast to this, a **pessimistic change** is a state change you apply only after you learn that the the change has succeeded.

-Both types of changes have their uses and their drawbacks.
+Both types of changes have their uses and drawbacks.

 Optimistic changes are incredibly handy for enhancing the user experience of your app.
 Why should you make users wait if we know that the state will be identical in the end anyway?